NASAPsyche/irondb/README.md

 ### **Controller**: Coordinates all request and handling of data.
 #### Components:
-- db: Database access layer, defines connection to postgres database using [node-postgres](node-postgres.com) and stores several of the core database transaction logic.
+- **db:** Database access layer, defines connection to postgres database using [node-postgres](node-postgres.com) and stores several of the core database transaction logic.
     - **index.js** Instantiates the connection pool and exposes node-postgres query functions.
 Pool exported for direct client usage when executing database calls as transaction [see here](https://node-postgres.com/features/transactions) for example.
     - **entry-parser.js** Parser for manual editor and tool without tables.
     - **insert-entry.js** Module inserts entry from entry parser.
     - **update-entry.js** Module takes an object with an array of database commands and runs the commands.
-- middleware:
+- **middleware**:
     - **auth.js** Defines middleware to protect routes with authentication using [passport.js](http://www.passportjs.org/)
 - **py:** Internal python scripts.
 Provides validations for editor.
 - **routes:** Each file defines a router with routes related to its name.
 In the case of data-entry and database some routers have been nested to be attached to their respective router before being attached to the root application.
 - **utils:** Functions used throughout the application
 - **app.js** The core of the application.
 Combines all routers defines the overall flow of requests into the server.

-### Other important libraries used in the application (for full list see package.json):
+### Other important libraries used on the server (for full list see package.json):
-[bcrypt](https://www.npmjs.com/package/bcrypt): For salting and hashing passwords. (app.js and auth routes such as register) [formidable](https://www.npmjs.com/package/formidable): For pdf upload.
-(Used exclusively in data-entry router) [json2csv](https://www.npmjs.com/package/json2csv): For converting serialized export data into downloadable csv.
+- [bcrypt](https://www.npmjs.com/package/bcrypt): For salting and hashing passwords. (app.js and auth routes such as register)
+- [formidable](https://www.npmjs.com/package/formidable): For pdf upload.
+(Used exclusively in data-entry router)
+- [json2csv](https://www.npmjs.com/package/json2csv): For converting serialized export data into downloadable csv.
 (Used in database router)
-[pdfobject](https://www.npmjs.com/package/pdfobject): For pdf display on the front-end.
+- [pdfobject](https://www.npmjs.com/package/pdfobject): For pdf display on the front-end.
 (Used in all template where a pdf is displayed)
-[python-shell](https://www.npmjs.com/package/python-shell): For managing the running of python scripts.
+- [python-shell](https://www.npmjs.com/package/python-shell): For managing the running of python scripts.
 (Used in tool routes)

+### **External**: Module for extracting paper attributes and table data from uploaded pdfs.
+- [Anaconda](https://anaconda.org/) environment provided for developing python scripts externally from server development.
+- **pdfScraper:**
+	- ** Files begining with pdf:**
+	- **nlp4metadata.py:** Extracts paper attributes from the text of a pdf using NLP.
+Attributes include: title, authors, source (journal, volume, issue), and publishing date
+	-

 ## Testing